Dan Schreiber

-Dan “Gary” Schreiber is a Hongkonger-Australian radio producer, writer, podcaster, and comedian based in London.
+Daniel Craig Schreiber (born 28 April 1984) is an Australian radio producer, writer, podcaster, and comedian based in London.
 He co-created the BBC Radio 4 panel show The Museum of Curiosity with host John Lloyd and co-producer Richard Turner and co-hosts the podcast No Such Thing As A Fish.

 Early life

-Schreiber was born c.
-1984 in British Hong Kong to an Australian father and a British mother, both of whom worked as celebrity hairdressers.
+Schreiber was born in 1984 in British Hong Kong to an Australian father and a British mother, both of whom worked as celebrity hairdressers.
 He became proficient in Mandarin.
 The Schreibers moved to Sydney, Australia around the time Hong Kong changed from British rule to Chinese rule.
 He moved to the UK at age 19 after QI creator John Lloyd offered him a job while Schreiber was visiting family in Oxford.
 He has a sister, Chyna, and a brother.
-His father is of Austrian descent.

 Career

 Schreiber began at the television panel game show QI as a researcher, or "elf", shortly after moving to England.
 He co-created and co-produces The Museum of Curiosity starting in 2008; co-hosts the cryptozoology-focused podcast The Cryptid Factor with Rhys Darby, David Farrier and producer Leon 'Buttons' Kirkbeck starting in 2013; and co-created, co-hosts, and co-produces the podcast No Such Thing As A Fish alongside James Harkin, Andrew Hunter Murray and Anna Ptaszynski starting in 2014.
 Schreiber also appeared as a panelist and presenter on the BBC panel show No Such Thing as the News, a spin-off of the No Such Thing As a Fish podcast.
 The program's two series aired in 2016.
 While staying at his in-laws' house during the COVID-19 pandemic, Schreiber created Show Us Your Shit (also known as Show Us Your Shit (or: Some Shakespeare, A Pair of Pyjamas & A Mutton Chop)), an Instagram Live series.
 Each episode features a different guest who shows Schreiber and the audience a selection of interesting objects from around their home.
 On 6 June 2020, Schreiber was featured on the BBC Radio 4 series Loose Ends to discuss Show Us Your Shit.
 In 2021, The Tournament, a show devised by Schreiber along with James Rawson and Simon Urwin, aired on BBC hosted by Alex Scott.